 - Pick up throw rugs and tack down loose carpeting.
-Cover slippery surfaces with carpets that are firmly anchored to the floor or that have non-skid backs. - Be aware of all floor hazards such as pets, small objects, or uneven surfaces. - Provide good lighting throughout.
+Cover slipperv surfaces with carpets that are firmly anchored to the floor or that have non-skid backs. - Be aware of all floor hazards such as pets, small objects, or uneven - Provide good lighting throughout.
 Install nightlights in the bathrooms, bedrooms, and hallways. - Keep extension cords and telephone cords out of pathways.
 Do not run wires under rugs, this is a fire hazard. - Do not wear open-toe slippers or shoes without backs.
 They do not provide adequate support and can lead to slips and falls. - Sit in chairs with arms.
-It makes it easier to get up. - Rise slowly from either a sitting or lying position so as not to get lightheaded.
+It makes it easier to get up. - Rise slowly from either a sitting or lying position so as not to get lightheaded. - Do not lift heavy objects for the first three months and then only with your surgeon's permission. - Do not walk in sock feet on non-carpeted floors. - Keep walker height adjusted so that handles are at wrist level when standing fully upright and arms are at sides. - Stop and think.
+Use common sense.